cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

   POST /v3/namespaces/<namespace-id>/apps/<app-id>/versions/<version-id>/<program-type>/<program-id>/start

-Note: Concurrent runs of Flows and Workers across multiple versions of the same application is not allowed.
+Note: Concurrent runs of flows and workers across multiple versions of the same application are not allowed.

 When starting an program, you can optionally specify runtime arguments as a JSON map in the request body.
-CDAP will use these these runtime arguments only for this single invocation of the program.
+CDAP will use these runtime arguments only for this single invocation of the program.

 .. list-table::
    :widths: 20 80